roostergrin/front-end-dev-test/README.md

   2. Any struggles you faced when developing with technology you chose
   3. What you enjoyed the most and why

-If you have any questions please feel free to email me (Mike) at michael.cheng@roostergrin.com
+If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com